Not-So-Magic-Mushrooms: Tips to Keep Your Pets Safe

 Not all mushrooms are a concern for pets.
 Mushrooms that you find in a grocery store are not usually dangerous for your pet.
 Some wild mushrooms are also harmless, but, for an untrained eye, it can be hard to determine which are dangerous and which are not, so it is best to avoid giving mushrooms of any type to your pet.
 While most mushrooms are not fatal, many can cause symptoms that need to be addressed by a veterinary professional.

-If you find mushrooms growing in your yard and you would like to know if they could be a potential danger for your pet, the best way to identify them to ask a local mycologist, or to simply remove them.
-Mushrooms can be incorrectly identified by those with an untrained eye, so it is best to ask an expert.
+If you find mushrooms growing in your yard and you would like to know if they could be a potential danger for your pet, it is best to ask a mycologist for an identification.
+If you are able, take several photos of the mushroom up close and of the surroundings.
+You could try reaching out to a local university with a mycology department.
+There are also mycology consultations available online and on social media.
+Mushrooms can be incorrectly identified by those with an untrained eye, so it 's best to ask an expert.

 If you suspect your pet may have ingested mushrooms or any other potentially toxic substance, call the APCC at (888) 426-4435 or contact your local veterinarian as soon as possible.
 If your pet ate a mushroom and is showing symptoms, it is best to take them into a local veterinarian immediately.